-It was more than a little fiddly to get the huge motor securely fixed to the chassis, the motor shaft nicely lined up with the drive gear on the rear wheels and the body shell back in place.
-The results are shown below.
+It was fiddly to get the huge motor securely fixed to the chassis and the motor shaft nicely lined up with the drive gear on the rear wheels and the body shell back in place.